Join us to discover videos, tours and live webinars with your future tutors. Don't miss out!

 The College is committed to safeguarding children and promoting children’s welfare and expects all staff, governors, volunteers, and visitors to share this commitment and maintain a vigilant and safe environment.
 Everyone has a responsibility to act, without delay, to protect children by reporting anything that might suggest a child is being abused or neglected.
 It is our willingness to work safely and challenge inappropriate behaviours that underpins this commitment.
 The College seeks to work in partnership with families and other agencies to improve the outcomes for children who are vulnerable or in need.

 ‘Safeguarding and promoting the welfare of children is everyone’s responsibility.
-Everyone who meets children and their families has a role to play.
-To fulfil this responsibility effectively, all practitioners should make sure their approach is child centred.
-This means that they should consider, at all times, what is in the best interests of the child.’
-(KCSiE 2020)
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child centred.
+This means that they should consider, at all times, what is in the best interest of the child.’
+(KCSiE 2023)

 A child includes anyone under the age of 18.

 Child protection: ‘Part of safeguarding and promoting welfare.
-This refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.’
-Keeping Children Safe in Education (KCSiE 2020)
+This refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.

 The Children Act 2004 requires each person or organisation to which the duties apply to have regard to any guidance given to them by the Secretary of State; specifically: